Overview of the “Rainbow” Bible Reading Guide Year

 * * * * * * *

 I have read the Bible daily since I was 13 and used several guides.
-I wanted a guide that was relevant.
+I wanted a relevant guide.
 I desired to read about Christ’s birth on Christmas and The Passion at Easter.

 I wanted to start the New Year reading something exciting.
 I didn’t want to get bogged down in the book of Numbers in winter.

 I also wanted to read a similar amount of verses every day.
 I counted the words in each chapter.
 Then set the daily readings by the average number of words.

 I started with the Christmas story, assigning Luke 1 to Christmas Eve.
 It tells of the events leading up to the birth of Christ.
 The story was in 3 books, I went back and forth assigning the reading chronologically.
 We end the year reading of Christ calling the twelve disciples.

 Luckily, I have the New International Version Study Bible.
 It has a chart of the Parables of Christ.
 I used it to put the chapters of the books of the gospels together.

 I moved the chapters about the Crucifixion and Resurrection to Easter week.
 We will read about the “Triumphal Entry” on “Palm Sunday.”
 We read about “The Last Supper” on “Maundy Thursday.”
 “The Crucifixion” covers Friday and Saturday, and “The Resurrection” on “Easter Sunday.”
 The day after Easter we read of “The Ascension.”

 On “Pentecost Sunday,” we switch to reading Acts.
 It was only natural to follow the events of the early church.
 You stop in different places in Acts and read the letters to the various churches.